 When it comes to roof leakage, air infiltration deserves as much as water intrusion.
 The former may not cause structural damage immediately, but it can compromise the integrity of building materials all the same.
 Air leakage allows the entry of moisture into your home, which can affect the efficiency of your insulation.
 In turn, the rate of heat transfer in the attic will increase, wasting your energy.

 Any roofing contractor knows that air leakage should be addressed with a sense of urgency.
-M and A Roof Home Improvement talks about effective ways to combat it:
+M and A Exterior Home Improvement talks about effective ways to combat it:

 Being Mindful of Roofing Materials